intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 network and application.
 Or technologies such as confidential computing can be applied to provide an assurance that information processed by a party is handled in an appropriate manner.

+In general, any action that an endpoint or network element takes based on a path signal needs to be filtered appropriately based on the level of authentication and trust that has been established.
+For example, an ICMP signal from a network element to an endpoint can be used to influence future behavior on that particular network path (such as changing the effective packet size or closing a path-specific connection), but should not be able to cause a multipath or migration-capable transport connection to close.

 # Further Work {#research}